shareaholic/shareaholic-api-docs/api_url_shortener.md

 #### Authentication

 All API endpoints require authentication credentials to be supplied as query arguments.
-To get started, you'll need a free Shareaholic account and Site ID.
+To get started, you'll need a free [Shareaholic account](https://www.shareaholic.com/signup) and Site ID.
 Signup for an account and then add a site to get your Site ID.
-The Site ID is your API Key.
+The Site ID is your API Key for the URL Shortener API.

 Example:
 ```